-Pasta manufacturer posed for growth with help from the SBDC
+Pasta manufacturer poised for growth with help from the SBDC

 Barbara Luboff and her son Kevin combined their expertise to launch Cucina Della Cucina, a family-owned manufacturer of ravioli and related pasta products for fine-dining restaurants.
 Cucina Della Cucina now distributes products nationwide through a network of wholesale distributors and direct sales to customers.

-In 2010, Kevin’s father, an investor in the business, met SBDC Business Advisor Ben Tenn as a social event.
-As they discussed the family business, which then had sales of $2 million, Tenn suggested the SBDC could offer advice to help the company grow which then led Kevin, his son, to visit the Small Business Development Center hosted the College of the Canyons.
+In 2010, Kevin’s father, an investor in the business, met SBDC Business Advisor Ben Tenn at a social event.
+As they discussed the family business, which then had sales of $2 million, Tenn suggested the SBDC could offer advice to help the company grow which then led Kevin, his son to visit the Small Business Development Center hosted by the College of the Canyons.

 The Luboffs always strove to improve their business, but Tenn showed them how to make it even better.
 They learned how to better manage inventory and adjust production runs to cut costs and increase profitability.
 Tenn also encouraged them to create financial projections, and advised them on adjusting their product line and pricing.
 Finally, Tenn showed them the value of investing in marketing and in experienced employees who could help grow their business.
 “Ben has been a sounding board [and] a phenomenal influence on us,” says Kevin.

 “[The SBDC] helped give us ideas for the present and ways to move forward.
 Had we not met [SBDC Business Advisor Ben Tenn], we wouldn’t be where we’re at today and ready for the future the way we are now.”-Kevin Luboff, co-founder, Cucina della Cucina LLC